 Nervousness, fear and anxiety are all caused by a flood of the hormone adrenaline into your system at 100 mph, and an understanding of the mechanics of how and why this happens is the first step to bringing them under control.

 Tens of thousands of years ago, rushes of adrenaline through the system were an everyday occurrence for primitive man.
 But in today's civilised society, many people can go their whole lives without truly experiencing one.
 So when it happens, it comes as a shock.
 If you're not expecting it or don't understand what's happening to you, an adrenaline attack can literally freeze you with fear.
-Panic is usually caused by ignorance of what is happening inside your body.
+Panic is usually caused by ignorance of what's happening inside your body.
 The god news is, once you do realise what's happening, it's easy to control it.

 The Adrenalin Attack